|

 Why does oil sit on top of water?

-The reason that oil rests on top of the water rather than underneath is that oil has a different density from water.
-Water is denser than oil and so sinks to the bottom.
+Oil sits on top of water rather than beneath it because it has a different density than water.
+Water is denser than oil, so it sinks to the bottom.

 Why do lava lamps bubble?